magento/knowledge-base/src/announcements/adobe-commerce-announcements/2021-holiday-surge-capacity-requests-for-magento-commerce-cloud.md

 * **vCPU Size**: the size of the cluster after the upsize.
 * **Days Usage**: for how many days the cluster stayed upsized.
 * **Period vCPU**: changed vCPU size by the number of days it was used. (for example, vCPU size 192 by 25 days equals 4,800).

+ **Requesting Surge Capacity**

+Adobe Commerce merchants on our cloud infrastructure that anticipate a need for additional capacity during the holiday season should [submit a Surge Capacity Support Ticket](https://support.magento.com/hc/en-us/articles/360041138511-How-to-request-temporary-additional-cloud-capacity-for-Magento-Commerce-Cloud) via our [Help Center](https://support.magento.com/hc/en-us), indicating the dates and expected capacity needs within the ticket.
+Please note that increased capacity will require usage of your licensed overage capacity.

+**We recommend submitting these tickets at least 48 business hours in advance of when the capacity is needed; and additionally recommend that requests for the Black Friday / Cyber Monday period be placed as far in advance as possible, as capacity during this period is limited.**

+ **More Help?**

+Need more guidance on preparing for peak season traffic?
+Adobe Commerce merchants on our cloud infrastructure can contact their Customer Success Manager for help, strategy, and planning tips for preparing for a successful peak season.
+We also recommend checking out the [Magento Blog](https://magento.com/blog) for strategy tips year-round.

 ## Resources on reviewing your capacity